 So many people are dreaming about leaving everything and living the “island life”!
 Amazing weather, beautiful lagoons, boat tours, sunsets by the beach… Of course, there are several amazing advantages to live on an island, but there are also many disadvantages!
-If you are following my adventures on Instagram you already know that I’m living in New Caledonia for a few months.
-I decided to go there because I had an amazing work opportunity and I have always dreamed to live on an island in the Pacific (Tahiti, Fiji, New Caledonia…) So, here I am!
-I have been living here for almost 2 months, so I can already tell you all the good and bad parts of this island life!
+If you are following my adventures on Instagram you already know that I have been living in New Caledonia for a few months.
+I decided to go there because I had an amazing work opportunity and I have always dreamed to live on an island in the Pacific (Tahiti, Fiji, New Caledonia…) I have been living here for 2 months, so I can already tell you all the good and bad parts of this island life!
 However, every island is different from each other, but there are similarities.
-Here I’ll talk about my personal experience in New Caledonia.
-Here we go!
+Here I will ll talk about my personal experience in New Caledonia.
+You can also find more details about my experience in New Caledonia on this post.
+Read on!

 The positives sides of living on an island